Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 Are you satisfied with the MEDICAID forms?

-Partner stores a record of the last printing of each HCFA Batch so you can easily reprint it.
+Your PCC system stores a record of the last printing of each HCFA Batch so you can easily reprint it.
 At the bottom of the list of batches, you will find options to reprint the last run of each batch:

 If you need just a log of the last batch printed, but do not need to print the batch itself, simply select the “Reprint…” option for the needed log, and then answer “No” to the subsequent questions (do not print any claims).
 Upon quitting the